Fiona McGregor: Early life and education

-McGregor was born in Sydney, New South Wales in 1965.
+McGregor was born in Sydney, New South Wales.

 Career

-McGregor has written for a variety of publications including The Sydney Morning Herald, HEAT, Meanjin, Times Literary Supplement, The Age, The Monthly, The Saturday Paper and RealTime.
-At the beginning of 2021, she began publishing under her full name, Fiona Kelly McGregor.
-Following the publication of her first two books in 1993 and 1994, she was named one of the inaugural Sydney Morning Herald Best Young Australian Novelists in 1997.
+McGregor has written for a variety of publications including The Sydney Morning Herald, HEAT, Sydney Review of Books, Meanjin, The Times Literary Supplement, Art Monthly, The Monthly, The Saturday Paper and RealTime.
+In 2020 she began publishing under her full name, Fiona Kelly McGregor.

+Following the publication of her first two books in 1993 and 1994, McGregor was named one of the inaugural Sydney Morning Herald Best Young Australian Novelists in 1997.
+Since then, McGregor has won and been shortlisted for multiple awards for her short stories, novels and essays.

-As a performance artist McGregor has toured with You Have the Body, a meditation on unlawful detention, in 2008–09, and she screened her 4-hour video Vertigo at the MOP gallery in Sydney in February 2011.
-In November 2011, she presented a solo show at Artspace, Sydney, entitled Water Series.
+As a performance artist McGregor toured with You Have the Body, a meditation on unlawful detention, in 2008–09, and she screened her 4-hour video Vertigo at the MOP gallery in Sydney in February 2011.
+In November 2011, she presented a solo show at Artspace Visual Arts Centre, Sydney, entitled Water Series.
 Her fourth book, Strange Museums, is a travel memoir about a performance art tour McGregor undertook through Poland in 2006.